cloudflare/mitm.watch/README.md

     ./reporter -writeconfig config_dev.json     # write default config and exit ./reporter -config config_dev.json          # run with config

-Example where the configuration file is updated with default values:
+Example where the configuration file is updated based on default values:

-    echo '{"ListenAddress": ":443"}' > config_prod.json
+    echo '{"ListenAddress": ":443", "FlashListenAddress": ":587"}' > config_prod.json
     ./reporter -config config_prod.json -writeconfig config_prod.json

 Note that the `-config` option is also valid for the `generate_cert.go` program.